 Four and the Door

-The door in the above verse is harmonious with the image we see in the butterflies exodus from the chrysalis.
-When I observed this process firsthand, there appeared to be a door like a flap that opened, allowing the butterfly to drop down out of its previous confinement.
+The doorkeeper in the above verse is congruent with the image we see in the butterfly's exodus from the chrysalis.
+When I observed this process firsthand, there appeared to be a door like a flap that opened, allowing the butterfly to drop out of its previous confinement.
 Jesus, our door, was what immediately came to my mind.

 The number four categorizes the processes of transformation.
 The fourth letter of the Hebrew Aleph-Bet is a picture of a door.
-Here in the fourth and final phase of the Monarch's life cycle, we get a visual straight from the creator and transformer of all things who is also known as "the Door."
+In the fourth and final phase of the Monarch's life cycle, we get a visual straight from the creator and transformer of all things, also known as "the Door."

 I am the door.
 If anyone enters by Me, he will be saved, and will go in and out and find pasture